koosha-t/KaptainKube/docs/dockerfile-deployment.md

 ### Solution

-KaptainKube's Dockerfile deployment capability transforms a simple container definition into a complete, production-grade Kubernetes deployment using AI-driven analysis and the curated component library.
+KaptainKube's Dockerfile deployment capability transforms a simple container definition into a complete, production-grade Kubernetes deployment using an **AI-driven agentic workflow** that orchestrates specialized MCP (Model Context Protocol) servers.

 **Single Command Deployment:**
 ```bash
 kaptain-kube deploy app-config.yaml
 ```

-This command analyzes your Dockerfile and application requirements, then automatically generates and applies all necessary Kubernetes manifests, security policies, monitoring configurations, and CI/CD pipelines.
+This command activates the **KaptainKube Agent**, which:
+1. **Analyzes** your Dockerfile and application requirements using AI reasoning
+2. **Plans** the optimal architecture using the curated component library
+3. **Executes** deployment actions by orchestrating specialized MCP servers
+4. **Monitors** the deployment process and provides feedback

+The agent acts as an intelligent orchestrator, while MCP servers handle the actual implementation tasks like Kubernetes manifest generation, security policy creation, and infrastructure provisioning.

 ## Quick Start